02-347-7730 | Saeree ERP - Complete ERP Solution for Thai Organizations Contact Us

 • Unbroken sovereignty: Thailand was never colonized by Western powers, so it was never forced to adopt C.E. — unlike Myanmar (British), Cambodia (French), and Sri Lanka (British)

-• Cultural identity: B.E. is part of Thai national identity, reflecting the country's Buddhist heritage
+• Cultural identity: B.E. is part of Thai national identity, reflecting the country's Buddhist heritage — it's one of the things the world recognizes Thailand for

 Year exceeds expected range System stores 2-digit year → year 69 interpreted as 1969 instead of 2569 Incorrect date reports